This article summarizes how to setup your first Osano Consent Manager Configuration (Cookie Popup)

 Additional Styling Settings:

 - Notification Dialogue Timeout Duration (Slider) - some regional consent dialogues appear on a timer (ex. they appear for a set amount of time before disappearing).
 This option allows you to set how long the dialog persists on the page before disappearing.
+This timer ONLY applies to popups without buttons (implied consent popups).
+All popups with buttons will persist until the end-user interacts with those buttons.

 If there are specific customizations that you would like to employ on your consent manager overlay, you can do this using CSS.
 See a full list of Osano Classes.